AndersKaloer/Ring-Buffer/README.md

 ring_buffer_t ring_buffer;
 ring_buffer_init(&ring_buffer, buff, sizeof(buff));
 ```
-In this case, the buffer size is 64 bytes and can contain 63 bytes.
+In this case, the buffer size is 64 bytes and the ring buffer can contain 63 bytes.

 The module provides the following functions for accessing the ring buffer (documentation can be found in [ringbuffer.h](ringbuffer.h)):
 ```c